 But now Republicans have twisted ESG into a political talking point, and I can’t leave it up to them to be your source of information on this topic.

-Healthy Rich is a platform for inclusive, budget-free financial education.
+Healthy Rich is a newsletter about how capitalism impacts the ways we think, teach and talk about money.
 Become a free or paid subscriber to support our work.

 What is ESG investing?